 Linville Falls Trail

-We're not sure any trip to the area would be complete without a hike to Linville Falls off the Blue Ridge Parkway, just ten pleasant mile markers away from the Julian Price basecamp.
+We're not sure any trip to the area would be complete without a hike to Linville Falls off the Blue Ridge Parkway, just ten pleasant mile markers away from the Julian Price Campground.
 If going on the weekend, be prepared for larger crowds and a full parking lot.
 Best advice is to go early to avoid both.

 With an early arrival, get a map from the visitor center, and then take the moderate Erwins View Trail (1.6 mile RT) to the Upper Falls, stopping at four overlooks.
 The stunning views are worth the effort.